← Back to lessons

 Build It

-You have an empty folder, Claude Code is running, and you know what you want on the page.
+You have a workspace, Claude Code is running, and you know what you want on the page.
 Time to build.

 The prompt

-Build me a personal landing page.
+Build me a personal landing page in the my-site folder.
 Use plain HTML and CSS, no frameworks.

 - Style: Dark background, clean and modern, with a subtle blue accent color